cgrok/selfboat.py/README.md

 - Besides Mods banning regular self-bot users giving that as the only reason, there are also moderation bots that can ban users who print embeds in their own messages, as embeds and custom presence status are only allowed for bot-accounts.

-- As it currently is, discord.py library doesn't handle message Headers correctly for anything other than bot-accounts, and Discorod API doesn't like these Headers in their DMs, so they *will* flag or disable your account if you use any regular self-bot in private messages.
+- As it currently is, discord.py library doesn't handle message Headers correctly for anything other than bot-accounts, and Discord API doesn't like these Headers in their DMs, so they *will* flag or disable your account if you use any regular self-bot in private messages.
 This is not the case with ***Selfboat.py***.

 - Another issue is the excessive use of Embeds for most self-bot responses.
 These go against Discord API, in the same way that BetterDiscord's embeds and other fishy plugins are.